Select language : EN | 中文

 • Pre-Cancer: This usually involves the removal of abnormal cells from the cervical lining through local ablative or excision procedures; which prevents the progression of pre-cancerous cells into cancerous cells.

-• Cone Biopsy (Conization), LEEP/LEETZ, Laser Surgery, Thermal Coagulation
+• Cone Biopsy (Conization), LEEP/LLETZ, Laser Surgery, Thermal Coagulation

 • Early Stage Cancer: This usually involves the removal of the uterus (hysterectomy), trachelectomy or radiation therapy, sometimes with chemotherapy.